 California’s Color Coded Tiers

 Last fall, the state issued detailed theme park guidelines that only permitted large theme parks like Disneyland and Universal Hollywood to reopen once their home county reached the yellow (lowest) tier.
-In this tier, park capacity is limited to 25%.
-There will be no geographic restrictions on guests who may visit.
+Smaller local and regional theme parks could reopen when the county in which they are located moved into the orange tier.

 How California Theme Parks Can Operate Right Now